 Introduction and background

 The project proposes the introduction of passenger services onto the existing freight-only Cowley Branch Line by enhancing the main line infrastructure between Oxford and Kennington Junction plus upgrading the Cowley branch Line.
-There would be a two trains per hour service on the Cowley line achieved by extending the current Chilterns London Marylebone to Oxford services.
+There would be a two trains per hour service on the Cowley line achieved by extending the current Chiltern’s London Marylebone to Oxford services.

 The reopening of this line to passengers, along with the construction of two new stations at Littlemore and Cowley in the south-east of Oxford would create a genuinely two-way railway i.e. a route which has peak journeys in both directions.
 The line would connect all four of Oxford's economic growth areas and onwards to London, with the potential for direct trains to Cambridge as well, via EWR.
 In summary it will: